sylviandr/Consumers_Purchase_Intention_Prediction/README.md

 ### MODEL SUMMARY

->Now, we will summarize our findings.
-But before that, we must answer the question I mentioned before.
-What is a Confusion Matrix ?
+>What is a Confusion Matrix ?
 What does it implies ?
 A confusion matrix is simply a table that is often used to describe the performance of a classification model on a set of test data.

 > Let's now define the most basic terms in this matrix :